 1939 book of church order for Russian Orthodox parishes in South China and the Philippine Islands.
 Photos courtesy of Archpriest Denis Pozdnyaev and Priest George Maximov.

 Following the Russian revolution, The Philippines saw an influx of Russian émigrés fleeing the Soviet regime.
-In 1935, an Orthodox parish was established in Manila, and the Patriarch of Moscow and All Russia appointed Father Mikhail Yerokhin as vicar.
+In 1935, an Orthodox parish was established in Manila, with Father Mikhail Yerokhin as rector.
 This community worshiped in a space donated by the Episcopal Church at the northeast corner of what are now UN Ave. and Orosa streets, until in 1937 they completed an Orthodox temple dedicated to the Iveron Icon of the Mother of God.
 This Russian Orthodox church was destroyed by American bombing during World War II.

 In 1949, 5,500 Russian Orthodox refugees from China, including Archbishop John (Maximovitch), later glorified as Saint John, were relocated to the island of Tubabao by the International Refugee Organization, and with the permission of the newly independent Republic of the Philippines.
 There Archbishop John established a wooden church, orphanage, and other buildings on the site of a former US military base.
 Through the persistent lobbying of Archbishop John to the U.S. Congress, the refugees were allowed to settle in the United States and Australia beginning in 1951.